 Step 1: Determine the Cost of Goods Sold

-First, find the COGS by multiplying the number of units sold during the time period by the cost per unit.
+First, find the COGS by adding the starting inventory with any received inventory, minus ending inventory. multiplying the number of units sold during the time period by the cost per unit.

 For example, you want to calculate the COGS for vodka in January.
-Your record shows that you sold 20 bottles of vodka in that month.
-With each bottle costs $25, you will have the following:
+Your records show that you started with 20 bottles of vodka, received 10 bottles of vodka, and ended the month with 10 bottles of vodka.
+With each bottle costing $25, you will have the following:

 Step 2: Find the Inventory Usage Value

 To calculate inventory usage, you need to find the amount an item has used over a time period.
 This can be calculated using this simple formula: